SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/06-Lab.md

 # Problem with Solution: Select Shampoos by Size or Label

-Create a method that selects all shampoos by their **given size and label id**.
+Write a method that selects all shampoos by their **given size and label id**.

 Sort the result in **ascending order by their price**.